-Search engine optimization (SEO)—making your site easy to find on search engine—is determined by many factors.
-One of the biggest factors is the content (text) on your site.
-In some cases, you may want to improve SEO, but it’s not possible to actually rewrite the content of your site.
+Search engine optimization (SEO) makes your site easy to find when users make a relevant search.
+One of the biggest factors is the content on your site.
+In some cases, you may want to improve SEO, but you can’t rewrite a page’s content.
 The good news is, there are ways to improve your SEO without rewriting your website content.
-The best SEO methods change as search engines change their algorithms, so we’ve updated this post for SEO best practices in 2020.
+The best SEO methods change as search engines change their algorithms, so we’ve updated this post for SEO best practices in 2022.

 1. Set title tags on every page